 - Use social proof to make your site more attractive

-Hopefully the above helps you to improve your own web design.
+Hopefully this helps you improve your own web design.
 If you have additional tips, studies and information, please feel free to share.

 Do you have additional web design tips based on research?
 If so, please share in the comments below.